hlisdero/cargo-check-deadlock/README.md

 ### Online

 To see the MIR representation of the source code, you may use the [Rust Playground](https://play.rust-lang.org/).
 Simply select the option "MIR" instead of "Run" in the dropdown menu.
+Remember to select the nightly version too.

 To graph a given DOT result, you may use the [Graphviz Online tool](https://dreampuf.github.io/GraphvizOnline/) by [dreampuf](https://github.com/dreampuf).